awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-automated-labeling.md

 # Automate Data Labeling<a name="sms-automated-labeling"></a>

 If you choose, Amazon SageMaker Ground Truth can use active learning to automate the labeling of your input data for certain built\-in task types\. *Active learning* is a machine learning technique that identifies data that should be labeled by your workers\.
 In Ground Truth, this functionality is called automated data labeling\.
 Automated data labeling helps to reduce the cost and time that it takes to label your dataset compared to using only humans\.
-When you use automated labeling, you incur Amazon SageMaker training and inference costs\.
+When you use automated labeling, you incur SageMaker training and inference costs\.

 We recommend using automated data labeling on large datasets because the neural networks used with active learning require a significant amount of data for every new dataset\.
 Typically, as you provide more data, the potential for high accuracy predictions goes up\.
 Data will only be auto\-labeled if the neural network used in the auto\-labeling model can achieve an acceptably high level of accuracy\.
 Therefore, with larger datasets, there is more potential to automatically label the data because the neural network can achieve high enough accuracy for auto\-labeling\.
 Automated data labeling is most appropriate when you have thousands of data objects\.
 The minimum number of objects allowed for automated data labeling is 1,250, but we strongly suggest providing a minimum of 5,000 objects\.